-With Richard’s passion for long exposure photography and knowledge of the best spots in the country, he has put together a list of his favourite ten locations for long exposure photography in New Zealand, we share 5 of these in part 1 of this feature.
+With Richard’s passion for long exposure photography and knowledge of the best spots in the country, he has put together a list of his favourite ten locations for long exposure photography in New Zealand.

 1. Nugget PointOne of New Zealand’s most iconic and recognisable coastal vistas, Nugget Point sits below the most photographed lighthouse in New Zealand, jutting out to the Southern Ocean where the sky and the ocean become one.
 Below the cliff-top lighthouse are sprawled the rocky islands for which Captain James Cook named the point, in reference to their resemblance to nuggets of gold.
 While I do love being here at sunrise—shooting straight into the rising sun for dramatic lighting and strong colours—one of my best visits here was in much more subtle lighting conditions under a cloudy sky.
 The softer pastel tones in the sky complemented the cool blue ocean, and long exposures helped blur the movement of the sky into the waves crashing below, causing the horizon line to vanish between them.